 5.05 – Doug Bell, Leeds Uni SLA Masters Award winner

 5.10 – Imogen Francis, Leeds Uni SLA Undergraduate Award Winner

-5.15 – Panel Session with Jonathan, Richard, Alex, Luke and Students?
+5.15 – Panel Session with Jonathan, Richard, Alex, Luke, Doug and Imogen

 5.30 – Close of main session and networking for anyone who wishes to remain online